 Published on October 27, 2023, at 7:00 AM UTC

-In an exclusive revelation, UKNIP has learned that Shaye Groves, a 27-year-old sadistic killer from Havant, is set to be featured in an upcoming episode of Sky True Crime’s “Killer In My Village” documentary series.
-Produced by Avalon UK, the documentary is scheduled to air at 9 pm on November 14th as part of Series 7.
-It will delve into the lead-up, investigation, and chilling murder orchestrated by Groves.
+UKNIP reveals chilling news: 27-year-old Shaye Groves, the brutal murderer from Havant, is set to be spotlighted in Sky True Crime’s “Killer In My Village” series.
+Produced by Avalon UK, the gripping documentary will air at 9 PM on November 14, diving into the horrifying murder, investigation, and shocking details behind Groves’ crime.

-Following the guilty verdict, the Fitzgerald family issued a heartfelt statement: “As a parent, you never expect to outlive your children.
-You will do anything in your power to protect them.
-Frankie was our baby, the youngest of five children he can never be replaced.
-He was a kind and beautiful person and sadly leaves two children behind that will never get to know their daddy.
-We thank the jury for their verdict today.
-To our Frankie, we love and miss you more than anything in this world.
-Your shining light will always be in our hearts.”
+The Fitzgerald family released a heartrending statement: “As parents, you never expect to outlive your children.
+Frankie was our baby, the youngest of five.
+He was kind, beautiful, and will never be replaced.
+He leaves behind two children who won’t get to know their daddy.
+Thank you to the jury for the verdict.
+We love and miss you more than anything.
+Your light shines forever in our hearts.”

-Detective Chief Inspector Nicola Burton, Senior Investigating Officer in the case, also remarked, “This was a shocking and sustained attack which tragically resulted in Frankie’s death.
-We are pleased with today’s sentence and that Groves will now spend a considerable length of time in prison for what she has done.
+Detective Chief Inspector Nicola Burton, Senior Investigating Officer, added: “This was a shocking, sustained attack that ended in Frankie’s death.
+We welcome the sentence and are relieved Groves will spend many years in prison for what she has done.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.